9 steps to make your Development EV (Electric Vehicle) Ready

 5. Understanding your software options

 Chargers with a smart system are used when companies need to manage, monitor and monetise their charging stations.
 Software like the EO CLOUD will allow the user to monitor every charging session that is deployed on your charger.
 This is mandatory for an apartment to be EV ready, as apartments need individual billing.
 There is also a large amount of billing options available on the charger, these include: a promotional parking rate, billing via kWh and free charging for a VIP.
+The EO Cloud is our OCPP 1.6 compatible charging management software.

 6. Protecting your charger